Mephiskapheles: Career

-1990–1994: Formation and early years
+1989–1994: Formation and early years

-The band began when New York hardcore band The Shaved Pigs split up, and guitarist Brendan Tween and his roommate Mikal Reich, both residents of New York City's East Village, decided to start a ska band.
-After recruiting several friends, including keyboardist Brian "Underpants" Martin, the band was formed under the name Skatterbrains.
-It was changed to Mephiskapheles once the band realized that another band had already taken the name.
+The band began when New York hardcore band The Shaved Pigs split up, and guitarist Brendan Tween and his roommate (drummer) Mikal Reich, both residents of New York City's East Village, decided to start a ska band.
+Over the next year, and after recruiting several friends, including keyboardist Brian "Underpants" Martin, the band was formed under the name Skatterbrains.
+It was changed to Mephiskapheles, adopting a satanic gimmick, once the band realized that another band had already taken the name.

 On January 3, 1991, the band played its first show at Ugo's, a bar in Locust Valley, NY.
-After a lineup shuffle that saw Andre A. Worrell (as The Nubian Nightmare) emerge as lead singer and frontman, the band recorded its demo tape titled The DEMOn.
+Trinidadian Andre A. Worrell (also known as "The Nubian Nightmare") – who studied at Hunter College with Tween – became lead singer and frontman.
+The band recorded its 4-song debut, released only as cassette tape, titled The DEMOn.
+The tape contained the songs, Doomsday, Eskamoes, Dansmenot, and a cover of the ska classic, Shame & Scandal.
+The cassette became a pre-viral, viral hit, played on many ska, punk and college radio stations.
+The song Doomsday had also been widely heard on television in New York as the soundtrack to a fitness-center commercial.

 In summer 1991, trombonist Greg Robinson joined alto saxophonist Alexander McCabe and trumpeter Osho Endo in the horn section, completing the section that would tour and record for the next six years.
 The band continued to play live, winning the Brooklyn Lager Band Search in the World Beat category in 1992 and building a devoted fan base throughout the Northeast by performing frequently at colleges and bars.
 In 1993, bass player Michael Bitz joined, replacing Vattel Cherry, who had taken over from original bassist Victor Rice soon after Mephiskapheles got started, in early 1991.
 Cherry left to tour with avant-garde saxophonist Charles Gayle.

-In late 1994, Mephiskapheles released its debut album, God Bless Satan, produced by Bill Laswell and Robert Musso.
+In 1994, Mephiskapheles released its debut album, God Bless Satan, produced by Bill Laswell.
+BrooklynVegan included the album in their 2021 list "64 Essential Ska Albums from 1964 to Present".
 Originally released on the band's own label Pass The Virgin, it saw wider release after being licensed by Moon Ska Records for national distribution starting in 1995.
 A video the band produced for the song "Doomsday" began receiving airplay on MTV around this time.
-Earlier, in its demo form, the song had been widely heard on television in New York as the soundtrack to a fitness-center commercial.
 Mephiskapheles was among the bands that regularly attracted capacity crowds to Wetlands during the New York City nightclub's golden era in the mid-1990s.
 Other New York City clubs where Mephiskapheles headlined during its 1990s rise included S.O.B.'s, New Frontier, New Music Café, The Cooler, Tramps, Palladium, Bond Street, Cat Club, Lone Star Café, Don Hill's, West End Gate, Pyramid Club, Kenny's Castaways, Café Wha?, Nightengales, and Tilt.